 As Ethereum 2.0 is in heavy research and development, this page may become outdated spontaneously.
 It is kept up to date on a best-effort basis.

-Ethereum’s Serenity upgrade will bring Sharding, Proof of Stake, a new virtual machine (eWASM) and more.
+Ethereum's major network upgrade, dubbed Ethereum 2.0, Eth2 or Serenity, will bring with it Sharding, Proof of Stake, a new virtual machine (eWASM) and more.
 It’s important to understand that this upgrade will not take place at a single point in time - instead, it will be rolled out in phases.
-This document attempts to be a reference point for these phases and what each includes.
+This document attempts to be a reference point for these phases and what each one includes.

 Ethereum researcher Danny Ryan has stipulated 5 distinct design goals for Ethereum 2.0: